Start adding classes

-In this exercise, you'll use the console to add a class to your Puppet agent.
+In this section, you use the console to add a class to your Puppet agent.
 Classes are named chunks of Puppet code that are stored in modules.
 The class you assign in this exercise is derived from the module you installed previously.

 this exercise, you use the